jeffhandley/strickland/README.md

-# mrfusion
+# strickland
-Fueling your React/Fluxible Validation
+Enforcing the rules of your React/Fluxible application